unitedastronomer/miscellaneous-hackintosh-guides/Atheros_Wifi_Monterey_and_newer/README.md

 * AR9287 with an IOName `pci168c,2e`, must set its `IOName` and `compatible` to `pci168c,2a`, and its `device-id` to `2A000000`.
 * AR9485 with an IOName `pci168c,32`, must set its `IOName` and `compatible` to `pci168c,30`, and its `device-id` to `30000000`.

-This will allow OCLP to automatically allow and detect **"Legacy Wireless"**

 ### Misc

 - Set Secure Boot Model to `Disabled`.